Mattmoe1/Code-Quiz/README.md

-The idea of this project was to create a quiz game where you hit the Start Quiz button and it takes you on a five part Q&A. You have seventy-four sec to get through the quiz but everytime you get one question wrong it deducts ten sec from the quiz.
-At the end you are prompted to enter a three digit code so you can be placed onto the highscore page.
+The idea of this project was to create a quiz game where you hit the Start Quiz button and it takes you on a five part Q&A. You have seventy seconds to get through the quiz but everytime you get one question wrong it deducts fifteen seconds from the quiz.
+At the end you are prompted to enter your name so you can be placed onto the highscore page.